Marriage in Scotland: Foreign citizens wishing to marry in the UK

 From 1 February 2005, visitors who wished to be married in the UK that are citizens of a country that is not a member of the European Economic Area (EEA), must apply for a visa before they travel.
 Without the visa, the registrar would not be able to accept the notice of marriage and would not be able to perform the marriage ceremony.

 Visitors who are already in the UK, and are citizens of a country that is not a member of the EEA, would need the approval of the Home Secretary to be married.
 This will be provided in the form of a certificate of approval.

-From 4 April 2011, the requirement for Certificate of Approval was abolished by the United Kingdom Parliament through a Remedial Order under Human Rights Act 1998.
+From 4 April 2011, the requirement for a Certificate of Approval was abolished by the United Kingdom Parliament through a Remedial Order under the Human Rights Act 1998.

 Divorce

-Divorce is allowed under certain circumstances as is civil remarriage, though different religions and denominations differ on whether they permit religious remarriage.
+Divorce is allowed under certain circumstances, as is civil remarriage, though different religions and denominations differ on whether they permit religious remarriage.